rancher/docs/content/rancher/v2.x/en/user-settings/cluster-templates/_index.md

 When you share a template with a user, you can choose one of two access levels:

 - **Owner:** If you assign this role to a user who has the **Create Cluster Template** global role, the user can create, read, update, and delete templates and revisions of existing templates.
-The creator of the cluster template can assign the Owner role to any user, but the **Create Cluster Template** global permission can only be assigned by a Global Admin.
+The creator of the cluster template can assign the Owner role to any user, but the **Create Cluster Template** global permission can only be assigned by an administrator.
 For details, refer to [Giving Users Permission to Create Templates.](#giving-users-permission-to-create-templates)
 - **User:** These users can create clusters using the template and upgrade those clusters to new revisions of the template.

 To share a cluster template: